porla/docs/docs/plugins/packages/sessions.md

 ## Description

-`sessions` is the main package used for accessing sessinos and torrents through the Lua API.
+`sessions` is the main package used for accessing sessions and torrents through the Lua API.
 It exports two functions, `get` and `list` that gets a session by name or lists all sessions, respectively.